-Access throughout the property was restricted due to floor coverings, limited furnishings and belongings.
+Access throughout the property was restricted due to floor coverings, furnishings and belongings.
 Stored items (particularly in cupboards) have not been moved.
 No access was gained to any sub floor areas.
-Roof inspection was limited to head and shoulders.
+Roof space inspection was heavily limited to head and shoulders.